 Murrieta Innovation Center (MIC)

 Another essential center promoting innovation in the County is the Murrieta Innovation Center (MIC).
-The MIC has aided in the formation of businesses such as Vinduino, an agronomy technology firm that assists farmers in managing crops in the face of climate change.
+The MIC has aided in forming businesses such as Vinduino, an agronomy technology firm that assists farmers in managing crops in the face of climate change.

 New entrepreneurs frequently don’t know where to start when bringing their ideas to life, so Innovation Centers give direction and advice.